 Lufthansa business class cabin.
 Credit: Lufthansa

-Discounts are specific to an origin and destination.
-Travelers can filter available routes based on origin, destination, cabin, airline, and more.
-Through Mileage Bargains, transatlantic travel generally costs just:
+These monthly discounts apply to specific origin and destination pairs.
+Travelers can filter available routes by origin, destination, cabin, airline, and other criteria.

 See below for more details on this unique opportunity to score deeply discounted award travel to Europe.